-So how can we lift ourselves out of the fog?
+So, how can we lift ourselves out of the fog?
 How can we lighten the mood, and beat the January blues this year?
-Well, I’ve put together some of my top tips for fighting the drudgery and giving ourselves something to look forward to…
+Here are some ideas to help you have a positive and happy start to 2022.

-Whilst many of us make New Year Resolutions, it’s well known that they are incredibly hard to stick to and by February we have fallen off the wagon or ditched the diet in favour of a glass of wine and our favourite take out.
+While many of us make diet-related new year’s resolutions, it’s well known that they are incredibly hard to stick to and by February many of us will have fallen off the wagon or ditched the diet in favour of a glass of wine and our favourite take away.
 So why put yourself under that pressure?
-If you join a gym and then find you only turn up 3 times in a whole year, don’t do it again then next January.
-Give yourself a break.
-Make some ‘mid-year’ resolutions instead when you’re feeling more motivated and energised.
+Instead of setting unrealistic food goals, maybe think about trying to cook a new healthy recipe a week, start meal planning to avoid food waste, buddy up with a friend to share recipe ideas or learn a new skill in the kitchen.

-Talking of exercising and going to the gym, whilst that isn’t always the best kind of resolution to make at this time of year, getting outdoors and doing a little exercise is a great way to fight that glum feeling.
-With sunshine levels at their lowest this month, it’s all too easy to stay indoors, snuggled on the sofa watching your favourite box set.
+Getting outdoors and doing a little exercise is a great way to fight that glum feeling.
+With sunshine levels at their lowest in January, it’s all too easy to stay indoors, snuggled on the sofa watching your favourite box set.
 Outside it can be cold, wet and windy (and sometimes even snowy) but a brisk walk can clear the mind and reduce your stress levels.
-You might even burn off a few calories, so that’s got to be worth it, right?

 Okay, so maybe you still have a few bills to pay following your Christmas spending, but there’s no harm in looking for a holiday!
-Get yourself out to the travel agent and pick up a few holiday brochures and start dreaming, even if it’s for next year.
+Get yourself online and start dreaming, even if it’s for much later in the year.
 More than anything it gives your mind focus – something that many of us lack at this time of the year – and helps you look forward rather than dwelling on the current.
-Better still, if funds allow, get yourself off to some winter sun or take a skiing trip with family and friends to really blow away the January cobwebs!
+Better still, if funds allow, get yourself off for a local break with the family to really blow away the January cobwebs!

 It may not sound too exciting, but why not plan some decorating, do a room redesign or go large, and plan a whole renovation?
-As you know, we’ve got loads of great DIY and renovation tips on this blog – have you seen our DIY Plant Pots tutorial?
 You don’t necessarily have to pick up the paintbrush this month, although the activity and focus would be good, but making plans and looking forward with ideas for later in the year is a great way to lift your mood.
 And you never know, this could be the time you come up with your best work!

-I mentioned it’s not always a great time to make resolutions, but what about taking up a hobby or learning a new skill?
-Perhaps you’ve always wanted to learn a new language, or teach yourself piano, or cook a few new recipes.
-Why not give it a go now!
-Focusing your mind on something fun and creative will definitely help you feel brighter about the time of year, so why not try it out.
+Rather than making January about giving things up, why not make it the time to take up a hobby or learn a new skill?
+Perhaps you’ve always wanted to learn a new language, teach yourself piano, knit or code.
+Focusing your mind on something fun and creative will definitely help you feel brighter about the time of year.

 January is a great month for all kinds of reasons.
-After the hustle and bustle of Christmas it allows us an opportunity to reflect and plan for the coming year.
-Taking on some of my recommendations and retaining a positive frame of mind will easily banish the January blues.
-With a little determination we can find pleasure in the dreariest of days!
+After the hustle and bustle of Christmas it gives us an opportunity to reflect and plan for the coming year.
+Hopefully our suggestions will give you some ideas to keep the January blues at bay, and, with a little determination you can find pleasure in the dreariest of days!